 After a blepharoplasty, you will be required to rest and keep your head elevated as the initial swelling and bruising settle, and incisions heal.
-A period of eye “tightness”, photosensitivity, dryness, or tearing are not uncommon, especially if these were present before your procedure, and ointment or drops are used to aid recovery.
+A period of eye “tightness”, photosensitivity, dryness, or teariness may be experienced, especially if these were present before your procedure, and ointment or drops will be used to aid recovery.

 If significant forehead and brow descent are present, a brow lift may be required in combination with eyelid surgery.
 To compliment a blepharoplasty and address pigmentation, fine wrinkles and lines around the eyes, anti-wrinkle injections, fillers, laser resurfacing or peels may be required.